 Child Passenger Safety Technicians in the United States must renew their certification every two years (Canadians, scroll down for details!).
 Here are the requirements:

 - Work at one community event — either a seat check event or a community workshop

 To start the renewal process, log in to http://cert.safekids.org

-The first component of recertification is having an Instructor sign off on five seat checks.
-Checks must be from the following categories:
+The first component of recertification is having an Instructor sign off on five car seat and booster seat checks.
+These checks must be from the following categories:

 - Rear facing only car seat

 Ideally, these seat checks are done with actual caregivers while an Instructor observes.
 This is why it’s so important to try to schedule to work with an Instructor well before your expiration date.
 At the Instructor’s discretion, mock scenarios may be used as a substitute, but an actual vehicle must be used for all installations.
 The National CPS Board Seat Check Guidelines have more information.

 Once you have completed your seat checks, enter the date and the verifying Instructor for each one.
 This sends an email to the Instructor, who will log in and approve each of them.
 You can find a step by step PDF with screenshots of the entire process from National CPS Certification here.

 There are two options to fulfill this requirement: